 Best Hikes in Tenerife - Our Top 5 Favourite Hiking Trails

-In fact, there are so many hiking trails in Tenerife that you could stay here for a year and still discover some new path every day.
+In fact, there are so many hiking trails in Tenerife that you could stay here for a year and still discover some new paths every day.

 Hiking in Tenerife South